manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.6.md

 ---
 layout: "../../layout/PostLayout.astro"
-title: "Weektodo 1.6 Colors, Sponsors, contributors page and community"
+title: "WeekToDo 1.6 Colors, Sponsors, contributors page and community"
-description: "We are launching version 1.6 of Weektodo and for this update we have several new function..."
+description: "We are launching version 1.6 of WeekToDo and for this update we have several new function..."
 pubDate: "Mar 20 2022"
 heroImage: "/img/posts/XoSYJUvuo.webp"
 ---

-We are launching version 1.6 of [Weektodo](https://weektodo.me) and for this update we have several new functional features and others to boost the development of the application as well as the interaction with the community and the recognition to all those who support the development of [Weektodo](https://weektodo.me).
+We are launching version 1.6 of [WeekToDo](https://weektodo.me) and for this update we have several new functional features and others to boost the development of the application as well as the interaction with the community and the recognition to all those who support the development of [WeekToDo](https://weektodo.me).

 ## Tasks with Colors: